deep-sec/tw/styling-guide-snippet.md

 - Never use the passive where you can use the active.

-- Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
+- Never use a foreign phrase, a scientific word, or a jargon word if you can think of an equal one in common English.

 - Break any of these rules sooner than say anything outright barbarous.